lxc/incus-os/doc/index.md

 supports.
 The flasher can be built by running `go build ./cmd/flasher-tool/`.

 ## Building locally
-You can build Incus OS locally.
-Only users specifically interested in the development and testing of new Incus OS features should need to do this.
+You can build IncusOS locally.
+Only users specifically interested in the development and testing of new IncusOS features should need to do this.
 Building your own images requires a current version of `mkosi`, and should work on most Linux distributions, with Debian/Ubuntu being the most well-tested.